robbert-harms/MDT/docs/install.rst

     $ MDT

 to check if the GUI works.
-If this fails, please refer to the section :ref:`faq_pyqt5_problems` for more information or double check the above installation steps.
+If this fails, double check the above installation steps.

 Another command to try is: